JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 There is much else not to like about the development.
 One of Sadiq Khan's manifesto pledges was that he would [ban poor door's in London's housing developments](https://www.theguardian.com/uk-news/2015/jul/23/sadiq-khan-pledges-ban-poor-doors-london-housing-developments-mayor).
 He has held true on this pledge to the extent that separate entrances for private and affordable tenants are indeed a thing of the past and instead we now see entirely separate buildings (see Heygate, Aylesbury and most major schemes approved in last 5 years.)

-Grosvenor are following this trend, _'consolidating'_ most of the Biscuit Factory's affordable housing into seperate blocks.
+Grosvenor are following this trend, _'consolidating'_ most of the Biscuit Factory's affordable housing into separate blocks.

 ![](http://35percent.org/img/grosvenorahextract.png)
 *Extract from Grosvenor's [Affordable Housing Statement](http://35percent.org/img/grosvenorahstatement.pdf)*